apache/mesos/docs/app-framework-development-guide.md

 ## Create your Framework Executor

 Your framework executor must inherit from the Executor class.
 It must override the launchTask() method.
-You can use the $MESOS_HOME environment variable inside of your executor to determine where mesos is running from.
+You can use the $MESOS_HOME environment variable inside of your executor to determine where Mesos is running from.

 ### Executor API

-Declared in @MESOS_HOME/include/mesos/executor.hpp@
+Declared in `MESOS_HOME/include/mesos/executor.hpp`

 ```
   /**